 (posted February 2021)

-Kristyn Achilich, director of the Center for the Environment/instructor of environmental studies & sciences, along with Karen Talentino, director of the health science program/professor of biology, and Doug Facey, professor of biology, all contributed to Saint Michael’s virtual observance of The 50th Annual Earth Day on April 22.
+Kristyn Achilich, director of the Institute for the Environment/instructor of environmental studies & sciences, along with Karen Talentino, director of the health science program/professor of biology, and Doug Facey, professor of biology, all contributed to Saint Michael’s virtual observance of The 50th Annual Earth Day on April 22.
 Though many earlier plans for the occasion calling for in-person activities had to be canceled because of the pandemic.
 The three shared stories with students and colleagues from their personal “first Earth Days” remotely through technology.
 Karen participated in the first ever while in college, Doug shared his circa 1990 Earth Day shirt with the Sustainability Committee; and Kristin noted how her Earth Day in 2001 came with an earthquake in Vermont.

 (posted June 2020)